stahnma/updateHUD/README.md

 - You lose visibility and control over when updates are applied

 This tool gives you visibility into pending updates across all your systems, allowing you to plan updates appropriately.

+## License

+This project is licensed under the Apache License.
+See the [LICENSE](LICENSE) file for details.